Resources: Image Capture Guide

 - Checklist to create good quality images.

-- Capture images as Grayscale and not colour.
+- Capture images as grayscale.

 - Set an image resolution such that having a single pixel gap between spots does not affect the spots themselves.